fommil/fpmortals/manuscript/under-review.md

 W> `java.math.BigDecimal` is not a safe object to include in a wire W> protocol format.
-It is possible to construct valid numerical values W> that will exception when parsed and hang the `Thread` forever if W> converted into `java.math.BigInteger`.
+It is possible to construct valid numerical values W> that will exception when parsed or hang the `Thread` forever if W> converted into `java.math.BigInteger`.
 W>
 W> Travis Brown, maintainer of Circe, has [gone to great lengths](https://github.com/circe/circe/blob/master/modules/core/shared/src/main/scala/io/circe/JsonNumber.scala) to